-- Mesial Impactions.
-This is the most common type of tooth impaction, especially regarding impacted wisdom teeth.
-Here, the tooth partially erupts through the gum line at an angle towards the front of one’s mouth (for this reason, it’s also commonly referred to as an angular impaction).
+- Mesial Impactions – This is the most common type of tooth impaction, especially regarding impacted wisdom teeth.
+Here, the tooth partially erupts through the gum line at an angle towards the front of one’s mouth.

-- Vertical Impactions.
-Sometimes the jaw is not large enough for the teeth and thus, what happens is you’ll get a tooth that is the correct size, in the correct position, and is ready to erupt at the correct angle but is unable to do so because of being blocked by another tooth.
+- Vertical Impactions – Sometimes, the jaw is not large enough for the teeth and thus, what happens is you’ll get a tooth that is the correct size, in the correct position, and is ready to erupt at the correct angle but is unable to do so because of being blocked by another tooth.
 Generally, this type of impacted tooth will be monitored.
-Still, it won’t require impacted teeth removal unless it causes too much pressure (and thereby pain for the person) on the neighboring tooth root.
+Still, it won’t require impacted teeth. removal unless it causes too much pressure on the neighboring tooth root

 Choosing the Right Treatment